LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Abstract

 \section{Abstract}

-Diffusion Transformers (DiTs) have achieved impressive performance in text-to-image generation.
+Diffusion Transformers (DiTs) have achieved impressive performance in text-to-image and text-to-video generation.
 However, their high computational cost and large parameter sizes pose significant challenges for usage in resource-constrained scenarios.
+Effective compression of models has become a crucial issue that urgently needs to be addressed.
 Post-training quantization (PTQ) is a promising solution to reduce memory usage and accelerate inference, but existing PTQ methods suffer from severe performance degradation under extreme low-bit settings.
-We identify two key obstacles to low-bit post-training quantization for DiT models: \textbf{(1)} model weights follow a Gaussian-like distribution with long tails, causing uniform quantization to poorly allocate intervals and leading to significant errors; \textbf{(2)} two types of activation outliers: (i) Mild Outliers with slightly elevated values, and (ii) Salient Outliers with large magnitudes concentrated in specific channels, which disrupt activation quantization.
-To address these issues, we propose \textbf{LRQ-DiT}, an efficient and accurate PTQ framework.
-We introduce \textbf{T}win-\textbf{L}og \textbf{Q}uantization (TLQ), a log-based method that aligns well with the weight distribution and reduces quantization errors.
-We also propose an \textbf{A}daptive \textbf{R}otation \textbf{S}cheme (ARS) that dynamically applies Hadamard or outlier-aware rotations based on activation fluctuation, effectively mitigating the impact of both types of outliers.
-We evaluate LRQ-DiT on PixArt and FLUX under various bit-width settings, and validate the performance on COCO, MJHQ, and sDCI datasets.
-LRQ-DiT achieves low-bit quantization of DiT models while preserving image quality, outperforming existing PTQ baselines.
+After experiments and analysis, we identify two key obstacles to low-bit PTQ for DiTs: \textbf{(1)} the weights of DiT models follow a Gaussian-like distribution with long tails, causing uniform quantization to poorly allocate intervals and leading to significant quantization errors.
+This issue has been observed in the linear layer weights of different DiT models, which deeply limits the performance. \textbf{(2)} two types of activation outliers in DiT models: (i) Mild Outliers with slightly elevated values, and (ii) Salient Outliers with large magnitudes concentrated in specific channels, which disrupt activation quantization.
+To address these issues, we propose \textbf{LRQ-DiT}, an efficient and accurate post-training quantization framework for image and video generation.
+First, we introduce \textbf{T}win-\textbf{L}og \textbf{Q}uantization (TLQ), a log-based method that allocates more quantization intervals to the intermediate dense regions, effectively achieving alignment with the weight distribution and reducing quantization errors.
+Second, we propose an \textbf{A}daptive \textbf{R}otation \textbf{S}cheme (ARS) that dynamically applies Hadamard or outlier-aware rotations based on activation fluctuation, effectively mitigating the impact of both types of outliers.
+Extensive experiments on various text-to-image and text-to-video DiT models demonstrate that LRQ-DiT preserves high generation quality under low-bit weight–activation quantization, outperforming existing PTQ baselines.